Walter M. Baumhofer: Illustrations

 and The Spider.
 Joining the American Artists agency in 1937, he sold to slick magazines, including The American Magazine, The American Weekly, Collier's, Cosmopolitan, Esquire, McCalls, Redbook and Woman's Day.
 In the 1950s he worked for men's adventure magazines, such as Argosy, Sports Afield and True.

 Fine art

 In 1945, Baumhofer and his wife Alureda moved to Long Island.
 Retiring from freelance magazine illustration, he created portraits, landscapes and Western scenes for fine art galleries.
 With the decline of pulps and reader's magazines in the late 1950s and early 1960s, due to the rise of the TV as evening entertainment, Baumhofer's illustrations lost its markets.
 Very few illustration work is known for the 1960s and 1970s.
 At the end of his life in the 1980s, he was rediscovered as a celebrated master of pulp and illustration art.

+Archives

+His legacy, documents, correspondence, drawings, some artwork, is preserved in the D.B.
+Dowd Modern Graphic History Library of Washington University in St. Louis (West Campus).